How to Start Your Own LLC in Colorado - Complete Guide

 2. Select a Registered Agent

-Every Colorado LLC must appoint a registered agent to receive official documents such as legal notices, tax correspondence, and government filings.
+All Colorado LLCs are required to designate a registered agent who is to receive official documents including legal notices, tax directives, and government filings.

-You may act as your own registered agent, but you must be present at the registered address during business hours.
-Many owners choose a professional registered agent service for convenience and compliance support.
+You can become your own registered agent, but you should be able to be present at the registered address during the hours of business.
+A good number of owners select the services of a professional registered agent to be convenient and helpful in compliance matters.

-A member may serve as a manager, but only alongside at least one non-member manager.
+A member can be a manager, but he or she has to have at least one non-member manager.

 Colorado Secretary of State Website